Cynthia Pelayo: Reception

 Children of Chicago (2021) was discussed by the Los Angeles Review of Books as blending crime fiction and dark fairy tales, and was included in The New York Times coverage of new horror novels in 2021.
 Newcity Lit reviewed the novel in 2021.

-The Shoemaker’s Magician (2023) received a starred review from Library Journal and was included in The New York Times round-up of new horror titles in 2023.
+The Shoemaker's Magician (2023) received a starred review from Library Journal and was included in The New York Times round-up of new horror titles in 2023.

 Forgotten Sisters (2024) was covered by the Chicago Review of Books and reviewed by Library Journal.

 Vanishing Daughters (2025) was reviewed by Paste Magazine, Library Journal, and the Chicago Tribune.

 Crime Scene (2022) was reviewed by Monster Librarian.

+It Came from Neverland (2026) received starred reviews from Library Journal and Booklist.

 Media coverage

-Pelayo’s work and projects have been covered by the Chicago Sun-Times, Chicago Tribune, The New York Times, and WTTW.
+Pelayo's work and projects have been covered by the Chicago Sun-Times, Chicago Tribune, The New York Times, and WTTW.

-In 2010, following the lapse of the Poe Toaster tradition in Baltimore, Pelayo was photographed at Edgar Allan Poe’s gravesite, an image and event noted by The Guardian, ESPN, and other outlets.
+In 2010, following the lapse of the Poe Toaster tradition in Baltimore, Pelayo was photographed at Edgar Allan Poe's gravesite, an image and event noted by The Guardian, ESPN, and other outlets.